 Who Needs a Waiver and Who is Eligible?

 People who need assistance with taking care of themselves, managing their environment, or maintaining a job because of a disability should consider Waivers.
 It is the only public funding for long term developmental disability supports.
-You will need a clear developmental disability diagnosis and IQ score to apply.
-This testing often comes from a license psychologist (through school, insurance, or private pay) and should be no more than 3 years old.
+You will need a clear developmental disability diagnosis and IQ score to apply for the Developmental Disability Waivers and a clear disability diagnosis and medical need to apply for the CCC Plus Waiver.
+IQ testing often comes from a licensed psychologist (through school, insurance, or private pay) and should be no more than a few years old.
 If you’re over 22 when you first get diagnosed or when you re-do testing, you’ll need to show documentation from before age 22 indicating a disability was present (e.g. an IEP, statement from a doctor).
 You’ll also need to show that you need functional help with daily activities and meet financial eligibility to apply.
 Details on these topics are also in this handout if you keep reading.

 What are the Types of Waiver?

-Table 1 & 2 cover the three Disability Waivers (Community Living Waiver, Family and Individual Supports Waiver, and Building Independence Waiver) as well as the Elderly or Disabled with Consumer Direction (EDCD) Waiver because they are the most common Waivers for people with developmental disabilities.
+This handout covers the three Disability Waivers (Community Living Waiver, Family and Individual Supports Waiver, and Building Independence Waiver) as well as the Commonwealth Community Care (CCC) Plus Waiver because they are the most common Waivers for people with developmental disabilities.

 The three Disability Waivers are a continuum of services for people with developmental disabilities.
 The Community Living Waiver is aimed for the minority of our population who have extremely high medical, behavioral, or support needs and provides 24/7 active services.
 The Family and Individual Supports Waiver is the Waiver for the majority of people- those who need supports for between a few hours and most hours of the day, including overnight monitoring in some cases.
 The Building Independence Waiver is for people who can live and work with a fair amount of independence, but need drop in supports.
 People utilizing the Waiver are assessed every three years with a test called the Supports Intensity Scale (SIS) to measure the intensity of their needs.
 People with more needs receive a higher reimbursement rate for some of their services.

-The EDCD Waiver is for people who have a developmental disability or are over age 65 and have significant medical needs.
-Its services are primarily attendant and respite care, and some nursing for people under age 21.
+The CCC Plus Waiver is for people who have a developmental disability or are over age 65 and have significant medical needs.
+Its services are primarily attendant and respite care, and some nursing.